 - Two stories to admire in the IRONMAN 70.3 FLorida

-- Another story of overcoming: a stomachless triathlete is challenged to finish an IRONMAN 70.3
+- Another story of improvement: a triathlete without a stomach challenges himself to finish an IRONMAN 70.3